 The person closest to the peak of the wave has the right to surf the wave.

 Whenever you will be paddling for a wave and see somebody already riding it, quit.
 Even the attempt to padde for a wave ruins the wave’s formation.

 Note: When the peak of the wave breaks both ways (A-frame wave), two surfers can ride the same wave but in a different direction.
 It’s best to yell out which way you are going to let the fellow surfer know of your plans.

-Note: When there’s more than one surfer paddling for a unbroken wave, the one closest to the peak gets to ride it.
-If you have been waiting to catch a wave for long time and decide not to take it on the last second, it’s also not a good idea.
-Surfing in Mentawai‘s if you don’t catch the wave you were paddling in for, you have paddle to the end of the line-up.
+Note: When there’s more than one surfer paddling for an unbroken wave, the one closest to the peak gets to ride it.
+If you have been waiting to catch a wave for a long time and decide not to take it at the last second, it’s also not a good idea.
+Surfing in Mentawai‘s if you don’t catch the wave you were paddling in for, you have to paddle to the end of the line-up.